About the Spatial Futures Fellowship

 Who Should Apply?

-Spatial Futures Fellows is designed to support advocates, organizers, policymakers, leaders, and other changemakers leading housing and land work that seeks to address historical harms, dismantle systemic barriers, and build equitable futures.
+SFF is designed to support advocates, organizers, policymakers, leaders, and other changemakers leading housing and land work that seeks to address historical harms, dismantle systemic barriers, and build equitable futures.

 Fellowship Details

-• Monthly virtual meetings for shared learning, group discussions, and professional development.
+- Virtual meetings: Fellows will meet twice a month for shared learning, group discussions, and professional development.

-SFF Informational Webinar FAQs
+SFF FAQs

 Join Us in Shaping the Futures of Reparative Spatial Justice!